-All students are expected to attend class, arrive on time and not leave early.

-- In addition to attending class, each student is expected to come to class properly prepared, by doing all of the reading and assignments prior to class.
+- All students are expected to attend class, arrive on time and not leave early. - In addition to attending class, each student is expected to come to class properly prepared, by doing all of the reading and assignments prior to class.
 You will not learn much from the lecture if you are not prepared.
-The minimum expectation is that for each 1.5 hour class, you spend at least twice as many hours preparing for class (reading, homework, studying, etc.).

-- In addition to attending class and preparing for each class, Additionally, each student is expected to be engaged and fully participate during class.
-You cannot learn if you are not paying attention.

-- If you are going to be absent, report your absence in advance to: https://sims.rutgers.edu/ssra/.
-If your absence is due to religious observance, a Rutgers-approved activity, illness, or family emergency/death, and you seek makeup work for an "approved" absence, also send me an email with full details and supporting documentation (i.e. a doctor's note that you are medically unable to attend class.) within 3 days of your first absence.

-- If for any reason, I need to be absent, I or my department chair will send you a notice via email and Canvas as far in advance as possible.

-- If you are going to be tardy to class or need to leave early, please let me know ahead of time.
-Also do not be disruptive if arriving or leaving while class is in session.

-- I will be taking attendance during every class.
+The minimum expectation is that for each 3 hour class, you spend at least twice as many hours preparing for each class (reading, homework, studying, etc.). - In addition to attending class and preparing for each class, each student is expected to be engaged and fully participate during class.
+You cannot learn if you are not paying attention. - If you are going to be absent, report your absence in advance to: https://sims.rutgers.edu/ssra/.
+If your absence is due to religious observance, a Rutgers-approverd activity, illness, or family emergency/death, and you seek makeup work for an "approved" absence, also send me an email with full details and supporting documentation (i.e. a doctor's note that you are medically unable to attend class.) within 3 days of your first absence. - If for any reason, I need to be absent, I or my department chair will send you a notice via email and Canvas as far in advance as possible. - If you are going to be tardy to class or need to leave early, please let me know ahead of time.
+Also do not be disruptive if arriving or leaving while class is in session. - I will be taking attendance during every class.
 As attendance is expected, there is not any addition to your grade due to your attendance.
-However, there is a penalty which reduces your final grade for any unexcused absence.
-This is the policy of the AIS department that is required of all accounting classes, including ours.
-The penalty for unexcused absences is explained below in the section headed "Grading Policy".

-- This course will prove to be challenging to most students.
+However, since classwork/participation is a portion of your grade, unexcused absences will impact this portion of your grade. - This course will prove to be challenging to most students.
 The key to success is that you will need to work very hard both inside and outside the classroom and not get behind.
 This is not the kind of material that you can cram for and try to master right before an exam.